v4rgas/code-base-agent/optimization_tests/readme.md

 Since the biggest time consumers correspond to calls to the 'llama_index' module, and these methods need to be called at least once for every file, the only way to optimize this is to parallelize the parsing the calls to the `llama_index` module.

 # First Optimization Attempt
-Parallize the parsing of the nodes in the `parse` method of the `BaseParser` class.
+Parallelize the parsing of the nodes in the `parse` method of the `BaseParser` class.
 ```python
 if max_workers > 0:
     with ThreadPoolExecutor(max_workers=max_workers) as executor: